 When it comes to selecting the best tank for your goldfish, size is key.
-Goldfish are messy fish who need lots of space to swim and dilute out their waste.
+Goldfish are messy fish that need lots of space to swim and dilute out their waste.
 Even if you have a large system, the key is to keep your bioload low so your fish stay healthy and your maintenance routine minimal.

-“Goldfish tanks are frequently overstocked when they are new, leading to New Tank Syndrome,” Dr. Jessica Fox, DVM and CertAqV—a certification for experts in aquatic veterinary medicine—told The Spruce Pets.
+“Goldfish tanks are frequently overstocked when they are new, leading to New Tank Syndrome,” Dr. Jessica Koppien-Fox, DVM and CertAqV—a certification for experts in aquatic veterinary medicine—told The Spruce Pets.
 “Owners can avoid this by only adding a few fish at a time or having a very large system.
 When setting up any tank, all fish require aeration and filtration to keep their tanks healthy.”

 Don’t put your goldfish in an antiquated bowl.
 Despite the long association between goldfish and bowls, fish bowls are not proper homes for any fish.
 It is inhumane and cruel to keep your fish in a standing cup of water with no filtration.

 If this is your first aquarium, check out our list of everything you’ll need to keep your fish happy including a robust filter, décor, substrate, and more.

 We also recommend against the small, 10-gallon aquariums commonly marketed at pet stores and big box retailers.
 These tanks are too small for an adult goldfish, let alone multiple goldfish.
 Instead, your tank should provide approximately 20 gallons of water per fish.
 Goldfish can also grow to be quite large, and fully grown goldfish should have 50 gallons of space.